tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 >192.168.4.16/29

 192.168.4.10 is between 192.168.4.8/29 and 192.168.4.16/29, meaning we've found the **boundary** between our subnets.
 We now know that the only possible IP addresses in our subnet are 8, 9, 10, 11, 12, 13, 14, 15.
 But if you know a little IPv4, you know there's two things we need to remove...
-We want to find the usable IP's, but in IPv4, two addresses in a typical subnet shorter than a /31<sup>[a](#a)</sup> are special.
-One of them is our **network identifier** and one of them is our **broadcast**.
+We want to find the usable IP's, but in IPv4, two addresses in a typical subnet shorter<sup>[a](#a)</sup> than a /31<sup>[b](#b)</sup> are special.
+One of them is our **network identifier** and one of them is our **broadcast** address.
 Our network identifier is always the **first** address and our broadcast is always our **last** address.
 Meaning for 192.168.4.10/29:

-192.168.4.8 is our **network identifier**
+192.168.4.8 is our **network identifier**, aka the first address

-192.168.4.15 is our **broadcast address**
+192.168.4.15 is our **broadcast address**, aka the last address

 Therefore, to answer our first question, what is the usable IP address in the subnet 192.168.4.10/29?

 ### 192.168.4.9 - 192.168.4.14

 Now, if you read my link earlier, you probably found this very redundant.
 But what if I had some extra tips for you?
-They aren't explicitly explained in the blog post, but some quick understanding of the math we're using will get you there.
+They aren't explicitly explained in the original post, but some quick understanding of the math we're using will get you there.

 ## 10.34.99.4/22